jwagner/simplex-noise.js/README.md

 The integrated pseudo random generator is based on code by by Johannes Baagøe.

-The typescript definition has been provided by [Neonit](https://github.com/Neonit).
+The initial typescript definition has been provided by [Neonit](https://github.com/Neonit).